Looe Valley Trails

 Are you encouraging the commumities along or near the proposed routes to ensure their carparks allow overnight parking for motorhomes.
 With thousands of motorhomers, mist with bicycles attached this would enable the delights of cycling through the countryside to be enjoyed by so many more.
 Also those towns and villages where overnight parking existed would benefit financially from a steady stream of motorhome owners staying for a night or two.
 Cornwall sadly is neglecting this opportunity.

-Stephen Peacock asked about 3 years ago
+Stephen Peacock asked almost 4 years ago

 Thank you for your question.
 We have had a lot of feedback regarding provision for motorhomes and campervans.
 It is not something we have considered to date, but we will take it away and review the benefits of adding this to an opportunity of the project.